Slashdot

 ;)

-From MIT's official statement (Score:4, Informative)
+From MIT's official statement (Score:5, Informative)

 https://gist.github.com/simons... [github.com]